Richmond | 2019

 Peter King Studio

-The fit-out of this office space in the heart of Richmond was delivered in collaboration with the tenants, creative agency Thinkerbell.
+The fit-out of this office space in the heart of Richmond was both conceived and delivered in collaboration with the tenants, creative agency Thinkerbell.
 Three floors up in notable heritage icon, the Australian Knitting Mill, the 600 sqm tenancy has been converted to not only celebrate original details like spotted gum timber floors, but also interrupt fresh white interiors with Thinkerbell’s corporate colours of hot pink and acid green.
 To maximise the buildings amazing city skyline views and the streaming sunlight throughout the day the office design was centred around an open, functional and fun fit-out to take advantage of these drawcards.

 The agency’s logo is derived from a playful amalgamation between Auguste Rodin’s Thinking Man and movie character Tinkerbell, and is formed in neon at the entry.
 Two huge bluestone boulders sit below, a nod to the history of the Richmond area and of course the stone that Rodin’s sculpture sits upon.